wp-plugins/appointment-booking-calendar/README.txt

 * PayPal Sandbox mode added
 * Fixed warning that appeared with PHP safe mode restrictions
 * Sanitized GET parameters used in queries
+* Fixed issue with the site home URL in WP with folders in non-default locations

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support